Compound Interest Calculator

 How Compound Interest Works

-Compound interest is the process of earning interest on both your original principal and the interest you have already accumulated.
+Compound interest is the process of earning interest on both your original principal and the interest you've already accumulated.
 Unlike simple interest — which only grows based on the starting amount — compound interest accelerates over time because each interest payment becomes part of the base for the next calculation.
 This creates an exponential growth curve rather than a straight line.

 The frequency at which interest compounds makes a meaningful difference over long timeframes.
 Monthly compounding produces a higher final balance than annual compounding at the same stated rate, because interest is added to the principal twelve times per year instead of once.
 The difference is small early on but compounds into a significant gap over decades.

 Regular contributions amplify the effect further.
 Adding even a modest monthly deposit means that each new contribution also starts earning compound interest immediately from that point forward.
-A person who contributes $200 per month for 30 years at 7% will end up with a significantly larger portfolio than someone who invests a large lump sum and stops — because consistent contributions keep seeding new compounding cycles throughout the entire period.
+A person who contributes $200 per month for 30 years at 7% will end up with a noticeably larger portfolio than someone who invests a large lump sum and stops — because consistent contributions keep seeding new compounding cycles throughout the entire period.

 Compound Interest Formula